DanielRenne/react-media-carousel/README.md

     nextButton: object (This is a way to override the next button.
 Create a div of 45px to your own style.
 No need to implement on click for next slide.
 Just style the button.)
     nextButtonText: string (This is a way to override the text of the Next button.
 Maybe for a translation.)
     swipeThreshold: number (override the default 50 px threshold for sliding to the next or previous slide.)
+    fontSize: number (override the story font size of 16.)
+    fontWeight: string (override the css font weight of the story.)
+    fontFamily: string (override the css font family of the story.)

 Slide fields